hrdwrbob/curtain/docs/plumbjammer.md

   * Library of filter suggestions/settings for devices.

 Sinks:
-* Are ordered - this is how they display on screen and for devices.
 * have names
 * have a channel layout
 * Have types (which do hinting for auto filters)